nmoschkin/KuCoin.NET/README.md

 The library, itself, is pretty well documented, so far.
 You can find plenty of usage examples in the sample app, in __Program.cs__, __MainWindowViewModel.cs__, and __AccountsWindowViewModel.cs__.

-The library is being implemented as described in (https://docs.kucoin.com/#general).
+The library is being implemented as described in (https://docs.kucoin.com/#general), in .NET Standard 2.0.
+It will compile anywhere.

-The example project uses my fork of the __FancyCandles__ chart library.
+The example project is built in .NET 5, and uses my fork of the __FancyCandles__ chart library.
 It is included via a git submodule.

 When you clone the project, be sure to run __git submodule init__ and __git submodule update__ from the root project directory to download and sync that project.